programminghoch10/HangoverClock/README.md

 ## The Future

 I'm always trying to leave as much options open as possible, but at some point there are too much settings for the user to choose.
-Apple already learned that ;) So its probably not getting more costumizable in regards to the current features, but I'm always thinking of new features.
+Apple already learned that ;) So its probably not getting more customizable in regards to the current features, but I'm always thinking of new features.
 I'm always on the quest to make this the best HangoverClock ever.